WOI Guides

 • Did the next candles confirm the message?

-• Does the candle fit the broader structure?
+• Does the candle fit the broader structure and regime?

 Apply this in WOI